ul-fmf/tydi-form-site/members.md

 ## Katja Berčič (postdoctoral researcher)

 Katja Berčič is a postdoctoral researcher and a teaching assistant at the Faculty of Mathematics and Physics, University of Ljubljana.
-While working on her PhD in mathematics, she became interested in improving methods for working with mathematical data.
-She continued her work on the topic at the National Autonomous University of Mexico, and at the Research Group of the Professorship for Knowledge Representation and Processing at FAU Erlangen-Nürnberg (KWARC).
-Her main research interests include knowledge representation and management, particularly for mathematics.
+She is interested in knowledge representation and management, particularly for mathematics.
+She is collaborating with KWARC on MathDataHub  and building a bridge between a database of graphs and the Lean proof assistant together with Andrej Bauer and Jure Taslak.

 * <i class="fas fa-home"></i> <a href="http://katja.not.si">katja.not.si</a>
 {: .icon-links}